 Develop the skill and ability to produce a range of business documents i.e. letters, reports, agendas, memos, itineraries etc. formatted to a professional standard.
 Achieve, with consistent practice a minimum of 35 words per minute keyboard typing speed.

 Prepare for a work placement under supervision for a limited time.
-This comprises of a skills audit, achievement audit, rights and responsibilities, vocational area study, an evaluation of work placement and future career options.
-A Work Placement of 10 working days must be arranged.
+This comprises; a skills audit, achievement audit, rights and responsibilities, vocational area study, an evaluation of work placement and future career options.
+A Work Placement of 10 working days or 60 hours must be arranged.

 Gain the relevant expertise and skill to work in an administrative capacity in medical, legal or business organisations.
 Recognise the features of a range of organisations including the functions and roles of their internal departments.
 Learn how information is processed within organisations and the various systems and procedures used.